< I-99 | Home | I-66 >

 Comments: I-564 has a short tunnel under the runway at NAS Chambers Field.

 I-564 was referred to as VA 409 in CTB documents in the late 1950s.

-I-564 has no exit numbers and its end point at VA 337 is not an interchange - it just stops being a freeway.
+I-564 had no exit numbers until late 2018 and its end point at VA 337 is not an interchange - it just stops being a freeway.
 For some reason the Gate 3A interchange did not receive an exit number.
 The exit numbers appear to be sequential and are in the opposite sequence from FWHA standard which would have exit 1 be at the parent, I-64.

 Until I-781 opened in New York in 2012, this was the only Interstate spur in the country specifically for a military base.